CasparChou/UnRAR-macOS/README.md

 # UnRAR-macOS

-A GUI version of unrar command, but it still need unrar command.
+A finder version of unrar command, but it still need to install unrar.

 ## Requirement
 * unrar